jngadiub/VAEDijetFit/README.md

 ### 1-category bump hunt

 Run the 1-category s+b fit with injected signal of a chosen cross-section `--xsec`.Chose the region to fit with `--index` where 0=inclusive, 1=accepted 2=rejected.
-The signal mass hypthesis can also be configured with `-M`.
-Name and path of signa/background h5 files can be set with `--qcd` and `--sig`.
+The signal mass hypothesis can also be configured with `-M`.
+Name and path of signal/background h5 files can be set with `--qcd` and `--sig`.

 ```
 python dijetfit.py --index {REGION} --xsec {XSEC} -M {MASS}